Trump draws ire from firefighters, celebrities for tweet about California fires

 The state of California keeps a rainy day fund for disasters such as flooding, earthquakes and fires.

-"They plan for it very well," Rice said, singling out Cal Fire for being on top of the state's wildfires.
+"They plan for it very well," Rice said, singling out California Department of Forestry and Fire Protection (Cal Fire) for being on top of the state's wildfires.

 A Cal Fire spokesman declined to comment, referring questions to the governor's office.